osmcode/osmium-tool/man/osmium-getid.md

     times.

 -I, \--id-osm-file=OSMFILE
-:   Like **-i** but get the IDs from an OSM file.
-This option can be used
+:   Like **\--id-file/-i** but get the IDs from an OSM file.
+This option can be
-    multiple times.
+    used multiple times.

 -r, \--add-referenced
 :   Recursively find all objects referenced by the objects of the given IDs